Miami sports travel guide

 • BB&T Center: Home of the Panthers.
 Located at 1 Panther Parkway in Sunrise.

 • Hard Rock Stadium: Home of the Dolphins and University of Miami football.
 Located at 347 Don Shula Drive in Miami Gardens.

 • Inter Miami CF Stadium: Home of Inter Miami CF. Located at 1350 NW 55th Street in Fort Lauderdale.

 • Marlins Park: Home of the Marlins.
 Located at 501 Marlins Way in the Little Havana neighborhood.

-Amtrak operates service to Miami on routes that run down the Atlantic coast from as far away as New York City.
+Amtrak operates service to South Florida on routes that run down the Atlantic coast from as far away as New York City.
 Miami’s station is located at 8303 NW 37th Avenue.

 If you’re driving in from anywhere besides the Florida Keys, you’re likely arriving via Interstate 95, which travels up and down the Atlantic coast, or I-75, which comes from the Gulf Coast via “Alligator Alley” and the Everglades.
 I-95 runs through West Palm Beach, Fort Lauderdale and Miami before ending just south of downtown.

 There are many tourist-friendly hotel spots in the area, but where you ultimately choose to stay might depend on what you most want to be close to — especially if your reason for visiting Miami is sports travel.

 Downtown Miami is a good choice for AmericanAirlines Arena (within walking distance of most downtown hotels) and Marlins Park, but if your plans involve a game at Hard Rock Stadium, BB&T Center or Inter Miami Stadium, the Fort Lauderdale area typically is more convenient (not to mention a bit cheaper).